willys0/UNICORN-2020/README.md

 cd ~/catkin_ws && catkin_make
 ```

-### Dependencies for object detection and tracking
+### Dependencies for object detection and tracking using the StereoLabs ZED Camera
+* [ZED Camera SDK](https://www.stereolabs.com/developers/release/) - Install the SDK for JETPACK 3.3 on the TX2 platform if needed

 * [Darknet ROS](https://github.com/leggedrobotics/darknet_ros) - Follow the build and install instructions described in the package README

 ## Documentation